 (c) Claire Lewis Photography

-From early February 2021 the Gardens will be open on Wednesdays to Sundays.
+From February 3 2021 the Gardens are open on Wednesdays to Sundays.

 All valid pass holders are requested to book their entry online.
 When you book your slot, select your pass-type from the options.
 For more information, please see below.
 You must show your pass at the admissions point on arrival, or your booking will not be valid.